ropensci/RefManageR/README.md

 * search PubMed and import Bibtex entry, get Pubmed ID from PubMed
 * open BibEntry using file, doi, url, or eprint
 - @strings for shortcut for commonly used strings (*Implemented already for bibentry*)
+- new open function; convert all other RefManager.R functions to work with bibentry class
+- created multiple bibstyles for biblatex
+- implemented all sorting options
+- increased crossref support
+- eprints supported
+- support for pagination and bookpagination fields (predefined: page, column, line, verse, section, paragraph)
+- Convert to and from data.frame for use with plyr
+- xdata entry supported
+- toBiblatex and toBibtex functions [S/O thread explaining how to do this](http://tex.stackexchange.com/questions/114787/converting-from-biblatex-to-bibtex-format-using-biber)
 =============================================================================================================

 JSS Doc Outline